 There is national and international evidence that the first year of undergraduate studies is the crucial year for students.
 Students who progress beyond this first year have much greater chances of successfully graduating.
 As a result, Irish universities have been active over many years in addressing issues aimed at improving student retention (in particular during first year) and successful progression to graduation.
-The success of these initiatives is visible through the fact that the completion rate of Irish university undergraduates is significantly higher than the OECD average (83% in Ireland, 70% OECD average; see OECD Education at a Glance, OECD, 2007).

 Ensuring that students acquire key generic skills (e.g. study skills, research skills, communication skills, quantitative reasoning, essay writing and critical thinking) is also addressed in a mainstream way through the design, delivery and assessment of all academic programmes, where broader issues of specific and generic knowledge, skills and competences are incorporated as part of the universities’ adoption of the National Framework of Qualifications, and articulated through defined learning outcomes for each programme and module.